 Common compensation strategies include:

 With each of these strategies, there are different approaches organizations can take.
-For example, with leading compensation, you set your pay and benefits above current market trends.
-This makes it easier to attract and retain talent and retain workers.
+For example, with leading compensation, you set your pay and benefits above current market conditions.
+This makes it easier to attract and retain talented workers.

-You can also navigate the competitive market by offering similar salary ranges and benefits to your competitors.
+You can also navigate the competitive market by offering similar salary levels and benefits to your competitors.
 This is the most common way for organizations to operate.
-However, your employees may still leave for competitors that offer more.
+But, your employees may still leave for competitors that offer more.

-Each strategy is further nuanced by employee benefits, bonuses, and other perks.
+Each strategy is further nuanced by employee benefits and perks.

 We'll review these components in the sections below.